philipwalton/blog/_articles/private-and-protected-members-in-javascript.md

 The magic behind the key function is where it's defined &mdash; its scope.
 Since using the key function is the only way to access the private instance data, where you define that key determines which scope has access to the private instances.
 Usually you'll define it within your class or module, making it impossible for external code to access your instance variables.

-Here's the previous example redone using Private Parts:
+Here's the original car class redone using Private Parts:

 ```javascript
 var Car = (function() {